Key Legislation and Guidance

 Requires Welsh Ministers to consider children’s rights under the UN Convention on the Rights of the Child.

-Northern Ireland - Key Legislation
+Northern Ireland - Key Legislation and Guidance

 The Children (Northern Ireland) Order 1995